CENTRE FOR REGIONAL AND LOCAL HISTORY LIBRARY

 Visiting the Libraries

-To make sure there will be someone to let you into the Resource Centre rooms, you will need to inform the Centre in advance of your visit.
-Please contact Angela Muir, Richard Jones or libraryrequests@englishlocalhistory.org to make arrangements.
+To make sure there will be someone to let you into the Resource Centres, you will need to provide advance notice of your visit.
+Please contact Angela Muir, Richard Jones or libraryrequests@englishlocalhistory.org

-All collections are provided on a “Reference Only” basis and we ask that you do not take books or other material out of the rooms.
+The library collections are provided on a ‘Reference Only’ basis and we ask that you do not take books or other material out of the rooms.
+If you wish to consult specific books, journals or other resources, you are advised to check the library catalogue in advance to avoid an unnecessary trip.

 Library Collections and Facilities